howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 end
 ```

-If you aren't super familiar with Elixir `&Web.NewsResolver.all_links/3`  is just a reference to the 3 arity function `all_links` found in the `Community.Web.NewsResolver` module.
-Neither this function nor this module exist yet though so let's get that fixed by putting this code in `lib/community/web/resolvers/news_resolver.ex`.
+If you aren't super familiar with Elixir, `&Web.NewsResolver.all_links/3` is just a reference to the 3 arity function `all_links` found in the `Community.Web.NewsResolver` module.
+Neither this function nor this module exist yet though so go ahead and fix that by putting this code in `lib/community/web/resolvers/news_resolver.ex`.

 ```elixir(path=".../graphql-elixir/lib/community/web/resolvers/news_resolver.ex")
 defmodule Community.Web.NewsResolver do